|

 Photograph Collection, 1910-1970 and undated

-166 b&w copy prints
+166 B/W copy prints

 SWCPC 341

-Collection contains images of buildings, railroads, portraits,
+Collection contains images of buildings, railroads, portraits, automobiles,

-automobiles, grocery stores, bands, hotels, horses, taverns, school buses, athletic teams,
+grocery stores, bands, hotels, horses, taverns, school buses, athletic teams,

-students, coyote hunting, railroad depots, horseback riding, harvesting, farm implements,
+students, coyote hunting, railroad depots, horseback riding, harvesting, farm

-banks, historical markers, banks, wagons, crops, cowboys, drug stores, the Star Ranch, and
+implements, banks, historical markers, banks, wagons, crops, cowboys, drug

-street scenes in Parmer County, Texas.
-Bulks with agricultural equipment.
+stores, the Star Ranch, and street scenes in Parmer County, Texas.
+Bulks with

-Parmer County is located on the western border of the Texas Panhandle, named for Martin
+Parmer County is located on the western border of the Texas Panhandle, named for

-established in 1876.
-It was part of the 3,000,000 acre XIT Ranch which stretched across
+county was established in 1876.
+It was part of the 3,000,000-acre XIT Ranch

-several West Texas counties.
+which stretched across several West Texas counties.

 Parramore, Dock Dilworth

-Photograph collection, 1880-1941
+Photograph Collection, 1880-1941

 88 copy prints